mtth/rest-iterable/README.md

 });
 ```

-These iterables can then be used in the same way:
+These iterables can then be used in the same way, for example:

 ```javascript
 // Assuming params points to the resource's URL.